rsoper/richardsoper.me/README.md

     - Deploy applications using swarm.
     - Data mounting occurs with NFS because local bind mount storage isnt an option for swarm.

-### Frontend - Exposed to traefik
+### What is working

+    - Traefik with LetsEncrypt cert generation via CloudFlare
+    - Portainer with agent configuration
+    - Bookstack
+    - Non-containerized config like Pihole, Home Assistant
+    - PHPmyadmin - It partially works, but currently cannot connect to databases.
+    - mariaDB - Only one instance of each DB should be run.
+They are not configured for clustering.

+### To-do

     - Ghost
     - NextCloud
     - WordPress
     - Gitea
     - Grafana
-    - Bookstack

-### LAN Restricted - Exposed to traefik, but accessible only to specified subnet.

-    - Portainer
-    - PHPMyAdmin
-    - HomeAssistant
-    - Pi-Hole(Non-docker service)

-### Tools - Not exposed to traefik

-    - mariaDB
-    - watchtower

-### Monitoring backend - Not exposed to traefik

     - Prometheus
     - Node Exporter
     - Arm Exporter